i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/monitoring-hosts/monitoring-host.md

 ## Installation procedure
 1. Search for the required plugins by using the filters
-2. Click on **«i»** to see which application/DB/device/device family/etc. the plugin applies to, which monitoring protocol/technology it uses to collect monitoring information, which status parameters and performance metrics it monitors, which discovery types can apply plugin components automatically
+2. Click on plugin icon to see which application/DB/device/device family/etc. the plugin applies to, which monitoring protocol/technology it uses to collect monitoring information, which status parameters and performance metrics it monitors, which discovery types can apply plugin components automatically

 ![APC](../../assets/monitoring-resources/monitoring-host/apc-example.png)